JanHerca/urantiapedia/output/wikijs/article/Kaye_Cooper/Cooperating_with_the_Holy_Spirit.md

 - The rental tenant who can only make rent payments irregularly because he is fighting a losing battle with cancer—and caring for his two preschool children by himself.
 - The alcoholic who is celebrating three years of sobriety.
 - The home health aide who hasn’t the money for transportation—and you have a reliable old car you were about to sell.
-- A friend who often needs a friendly ear on the other end of her phone because she must spend long hours in the hospital during the COVID- 19 pandemic with her husband who has Alzheimer’s.
+- A friend who often needs a friendly ear on the other end of her phone because she must spend long hours in the hospital during the COVID-19 pandemic with her husband who has Alzheimer’s.
 - Grocery store clerks, delivery people, receptionists, tellers, panhandlers, noisy teens, fussy babies, and crabby neighbors who need you to see them as human beings who need attention and care.

 Don’t dismiss the importance of responding to these service opportunities because they so commonly occur.
 We just need to pay attention, open ourselves to the Holy Spirit’s guidance, and act with love in our hearts.